edubart/nelua-lang/docs/pages/overview.md

 print(#s) -- outputs 4
 ```

-The advantage of using a span instead of a pointer it that spans generates runtime
+The advantage of using a span instead of a pointer is that spans generate runtime
-checks for out of bounds access, thus usually a code using a span is **more safe**.
+checks for out of bounds access, so oftentimes code using span is **safer**.
 The runtime checks can be disabled in release builds.
 {:.alert.alert-info}